i-awan/eks_cluster/README.md

 Supports ~250 pods total

-To allow the administrator to monitor metrics and logs of both the EKS cluster and the applications running on it, you should ensure the following configurations are added:
+To allow the administrator to monitor metrics and logs of both the EKS cluster and the applications running on it, should ensure the following configurations are added:

 🔧 Add Monitoring Permissions to the IAM Role
 Update the aws_iam_role_policy_attachment block to include: